 The approach of an English lawyer can be summarised in Mr Gradgrind’s words,

-‘Now, what I want is, Facts ...
+‘Now, what I want is, Facts (...)
 Facts alone are wanted in life.’

 This perception can degenerate into an obsession with minute factual differences, often masking a want of analysis and understanding, but better this than the lack of content which renders so much continental legal literature lifeless.
 Facts bring a narrative alive.
 One of the most famous phrases in English law is contained in a case which all lawyers will have studied, though they will have forgotten its name, the point of law in issue and the decision.
 The headnote read thus:

 A car, driven by the defendant, which was out of control, came along and crashed into a van where the plaintiff’s husband was making tea.
 Hearing the crash, the plaintiff turned round and saw the disaster.
 Her husband was so seriously injured that he died a few hours later.
-Prior to ·the accident the plaintiff had been happy and robust. ....
+Prior to ·the accident the plaintiff had been happy and robust. (...)
 The shock of witnessing the tragedy caused her to suffer prolonged morbid depression.

-O'Connor J. awarded the plaintiff' £4,000 damages in respect of her personal claim for damages for nervous shock.
-Held, dismissing the appeal, that ... in the exceptional circumstances the judge's award could not be said to be wholly erroneous.
+O'Connor J. awarded the plaintiff £4,000 damages in respect of her personal claim for damages for nervous shock.
+Held, dismissing the appeal, that (...) in the exceptional circumstances the judge's award could not be said to be wholly erroneous.

 Lord Denning MR brought these events to life in these words:

 It happened on April 19 1964.
 It was bluebell time in Kent.
-Mr and Mrs Hinz had been married some 10 years and they had four children, all aged nine and under. ...
+Mr and Mrs Hinz had been married some 10 years and they had four children, all aged nine and under. (...)

-On this day they drove out in a Bedford Dormobile van from Tonbridge to Canvey Island. ...
+On this day they drove out in a Bedford Dormobile van from Tonbridge to Canvey Island. (...)
 As they were coming back they turned into a 1ay-by at Thurnham to have a picnic tea.

 The husband, Mr Hinz, was at the back of the Dormobile making the tea.
 Mrs Hinz had taken Stephanie, her third child, aged three, across the road to pick bluebells on the opposite side.
 There came along a Jaguar car driven by Mr Berry, out of control.
-A tyre had burst. ...
+A tyre had burst. (...)

-This is so famous that typing “bluebell” into Google generates an autosuggestion of “bluebell time in Kent”.
-A mundane case was made to live and in the same way a legal text can be made to live with a judicious sprinkling of facts in a way that it can be brought alive form a concatenation of French casssations.
-The courts in Luxembourg and Strasbourg follow English legal technique in a more formulaic way, but judgments in civilian states vary widely, and so do the techniques of their academics.
+This is so famous that typing ‘bluebell’ into Google generates an autosuggestion of ‘bluebell time in Kent’.
+A mundane case was made to live and in the same way a legal text can be made to live with a judicious sprinkling of facts in a way that it can be brought alive form a concatenation of French cassations.
+The Courts in Luxembourg and Strasbourg follow English legal technique in a more formulaic way, but judgments in civilian states vary widely, and so do the techniques of their academics.
 The temptation is to draft all questionnaires from the facts of English cases, which may itself give misleading results.

-3.2 Size of the law
+4.2 Size of the law